islboun/human-occupied-scene-datasets/README.md

 ## ISL-BU-S:

 Provides scene images from five places with distinct backgrounds.
 The images contain 1-4 people with varying obstruction complexity levels.
 The reference image with only a static background is given at each scene.
-Percent occludion, number of human segments, and the measured obstruction complexity are also given in .json files.
+Percent occlusion, number of human segments, and the measured obstruction complexity are also given in .json files.

   Access this dataset from the link: [ISL-BU-S Dataset]()